 Instructions

-• In a small pan or pot, add the coconut cream, brown sugar and cornstarch.
+• In a small pan or pot, add the coconut cream and brown sugar.
 Heat over medium-high heat, stirring constantly while the coconut cream melts.
 The mixture will get bubbly and almost foamy.
-Lower the heat to a simmer and stir frequently for about 5 minutes.
-If you want salted caramel, add a pinch of salt.
+Lower the heat to a simmer and stir frequently for about 5-10 minutes.
+If you want salted caramel, add a pinch of salt, or more to taste.

 • Remove from heat.
 The caramel can be used immediately, or let it cool and it will thicken considerably.
 Each time you go to use it, give it a good stir.
 Store leftover caramel in a covered glass container in the refrigerator for about a week.